mobinmob/void-66-services/Suggestions_for_services.md

 9. Try to keep frontend service files compact, simple and easy to understand.
 A user can always customise them and put the customised version in /etc/66/service.
 10. Development happens in a development branch.
-We create PRs against it.The current development branch is v0.0.4.x.
+We create PRs against it.The current development branch is _devel_.